Looniitick/RESOURCE-DOC---More-RPG-Servers-Worth-Your-Time/README.md

 |---|---|
 | **IP** | `hypixel.net` |
 | **Version** | 1.8.9 or 1.21.x |
-> any version works. use whatever version that has the mods you need
+> any version works right now but theyre fully updating to 1.21+ in late February. you can play on any version you want, but it's recommended you use whatever version has the mods you want

 https://discord.gg/hypixel